Kaslo May Long Weekend Celebrations

 Take a seat in the amphitheatre and be mesmerized by logger sports competitors from across Canada and the United States!

 Watch in awe as these talented folks compete for prizes and showcase their nearly unbelievable logging skills all weekend long.
-You'll be impressed by the fierce competition in Log Rolling, in a new pool for 2023, as well as Tree Climbing, Axe Throwing, Springboard Chopping and much more.
+You'll be impressed by the fierce competition in Log Rolling, as well as Tree Climbing, Axe Throwing, Springboard Chopping and much more.

 Logger Sports Info